Breathing Patterns Before End of Life: Critical Clues for the Last Hours!

 As a hospice nurse, I’ve learned that early signs may indicate up to a month to live, while late signs often mean two weeks or less, and extremely late signs may mean the person has only three days left.
 “Goldfish breathing,” “fish-out-of-water breathing,” and “taking guppy breaths” are extremely late signs, and they should be taken very seriously as the person prepares for their last breath.

-To confirm the person’s condition, a hospice nurse should perform a thorough head-to-toe assessment, looking for various signs like breathing patterns, cool extremities, comatose state, cyanosis, death rattle, pinned ears, glassy eyes, mottling of the skin, restlessness, and temperature deregulation.
+To confirm the person’s condition, a hospice nurse should perform a thorough head-to-toe assessment, looking for various signs, such as abnormal breathing patterns, cool extremities, a comatose state, cyanosis, a death rattle, pinned ears, glassy eyes, skin mottling, restlessness, and temperature deregulation.

 If the patient is not yet admitted to hospice, consider emergency admission, especially if late signs are present.
 Remember, during these challenging times, showing love, comfort, and support can make a significant difference to your loved one.